Absence from Classes

 Under certain circumstances, the School may request further documentation in addition to the self-certificate.
 In this case, students should contact Student Services in order to organise the appropriate documentation.
 You may find this university guide useful to check whether you require a medical letter.
-If you submit more than three self-certificates in a single semester, or if the period of absence extends to more than two weeks, you may be contacted by Student Services, the relevant Pro Dean, or by an appropriate member of staff in your School.
+If you submit more than three self-certificates in a single semester, or if the period of absence extends to more than two weeks, you may be contacted by Student Services, the relevant Associate Dean, or by an appropriate member of staff in your School.

 In all cases, when the coordinator approves a reason for absence they may:

 - declare that the reason for failing to meet a compulsory element is acceptable

 - grant an extension to a coursework deadline

 Normally, where an absence is approved in advance, the original coursework deadlines will stand, and it will be your responsibility to manage your time to meet them.